18F/before-you-ship/_pages/security/dynamic-scanning.md

     * Unfortunately, the "Plug-n-Hack" extension mentioned on the Quick Start page is [currently non-functional](https://github.com/zaproxy/zaproxy/issues/2069).
     * If the browser starts giving you unexpected certificate errors, you need to [set up ZAP's certificates](https://github.com/zaproxy/zap-core-help/wiki/HelpUiDialogsOptionsDynsslcert).
 1. Seed the scanner.
-    1. Navigate through the various types of pages/interactions on your site.
+    1. Navigate through the various types of pages/interactions on your site, including signing in.
 You should see domain name(s) start to show up under the `Sites` list.
     1. For each of the domains in the `Sites` list that you control (i.e. not `https://fonts.googleapis.com`):
         1. Right-click the domain to bring up the context menu.
         1. Select `Include in Context`->`Default Context`.